-- A 2nd, 3rd, 4th and 5th source field can be passed as optional arguments.
-If so, the 2nd, 3rd, 4th and 5th set of weights present in the remapping file will be applied, respectively (see section 5.4 for the weight file format).
-This will be used for example for the SCRIPR/BICUBIC remapping for which a 1st, 2nd, 3rd, 4th set of weights should be respectively applied to the field value, its gradient in the first dimension, its gradient in the second dimension, and its cross-gradient.
-Bicubic and higher order remapping are therefore supported given that the higher order fields are provided at each time step as oasis_put arguments.
-Note that if fld3, or fld4, or fld5 are passed, fld2, or fld3 and fld2 must also be passed respectively.
-However, having a 2nd, 3rd, 4th and 5th set of weights in the remapping file but not passing a 2nd, 3rd, 4th and 5th source field as argument will not lead to an error. - This routine may be called by the component at each timestep.
+- A 2^{nd} , 3^{rd} , 4^{th} and 5^{th} source field can be passed as optional arguments.
+If so, the 2^{nd} , 3^{rd} , 4^{th} and 5^{th} set of weights present in the remapping file will be applied, respectively (see section 5.4 for the remapping file format).
+This will be used for example for the SCRIPR/BICUBIC remapping for which a 1^{st} , 2^{nd} , 3^{rd} , 4^{th} set of weights should be respectively applied to the field value, its gradient in the first dimension, its gradient in the second dimension, and its cross-gradient in that order. - This will be used also for the CONSERV/SECOND for which a 1st, 2nd, 3rd set of weights should be respectively applied to the field value, its gradient with respect to the latitude (θ) $\frac{\delta f}{\delta \theta}$ and its gradient with respect to the longitude (φ) $\frac{1}{\cos \theta}$ $\frac{\delta f}{\delta \phi}$ in that order. - Bicubic and higher order remapping are therefore supported given that the higher order fields are provided at each time step as oasis_put arguments.
+Note that if fld3, or fld4, or fld5 are passed, fld2, or fld3 and fld2, or fld4 and fld3 and fld2 must also be passed respectively. - Note that from OASIS3-MCT_4.0 onwards, the number of weights in the remapping file and the number of fields in the coupling restart file (when such a file is needed) must strictly match the number of source fields passed to the oasis_put. - This routine may be called by the component at each timestep.
 The convention for the date argument is to indicate the time at the beginning of the timestep.
 The sending is actually performed if the time obtained by adding the field lag (LAG in the namcouple, if any, with LAG=0 by default) to the date corresponds to a time at which it should be activated, given the coupling or I/O period indicated by the user in the namcouple (see section 3). - By convention, the first coupling of a run occurs at date=0 and the final coupling occurs at date = runtime-cpl_period, where runtime is the total time of the run and cpl_period is the coupling period of the field indicated by the user in the namcouple (see section 3). - For a coupling field with a positive lag, the coupling restart file (see section 5.2) is automatically overwritten by the oasis_put when the date+LAG=runtime. - The total run time should match an integer number of coupling periods. - If a local time transformation is indicated for the field by the user in the namcouple (INSTANT, AVERAGE, ACCUMUL, T_MIN or T_MAX, see section 4), it is automatically performed and the resulting field is finally sent at the coupling or I/O frequency.
-For non-instant transformations, partially transformed fields will be written to the restart file at the end of the run for use on the next component startup, when needed. - A coupling field sent by a source component can be associated with more than one target field and component, if specified as so with different entries in the namcouple configuration file.
-In that case, the source component needs to send the field only once and the corresponding data will arrive at multiple targets as specified in the namcouple.
-Different coupling frequencies and transformations are allowed for different coupling exchanges of the same field.
-If coupling restart files are required
+For non-instant transformations, partially transformed fields will be written to the restart file at the end of the run for use on the next component startup, when needed.